rnelsonee/dc-metro/README.md

     ![Lib Decompressed](img/lib.png)

 4. Copy all of the Python files from _src_ in this repository into the root of the _CIRCUITPY_ volume.
+Also copy the two _*.bdf_ files into the the _lib_

     ![Source Files](img/source.png)